rahulkumar-aws/MLOps-notes/MlOpsVSTraditional.md

 Without MLflow, you're relying on manual, ad-hoc, and non-reproducible approaches.
 With MLflow, you gain a structured, traceable, and automatable MLOps workflow — especially powerful when integrated into the Databricks ecosystem.
+“Here’s the reality.
+You can do MLOps without MLflow — but it’s mostly manual, fragile, and unscalable.”

+“MLflow provides a consistent layer across tracking, versioning, deployment, and monitoring — and it works inside Databricks, on AWS, Azure, or even your laptop.”